JoseMauricioGilBello/JoseMauricioGilBello/README.md

 My name is Jose Mauricio Gil  Bello, I am a passionate and experienced Data Engineer from Colombia.

-* 👩🏻‍💻  I am currently working as a Data Engineer at Aval Digital Labs, where I'm implementing scalable Data Pipelines for clients of financilas sectors.
+* 👩🏻‍💻  I am currently working as a Senior Data Engineer at Perficient LATAM, where I'm implementing scalable Data Pipelines for clients of multiple sectors.
-* 🌟 I had worked with data for 6 years.
+* 🌟 I had worked with data for 7 years.
 * 🤓 I like to learn new tecnologies, and share my knowledge and expertise with my colleagues.

 ### Lenguaje and Tools